ACP-CODE/astro-svg-sprite/README.md

 > **⚠ CAUTION:** `emitFile:false` use with caution.
 >
 > The current the option just inserts the `sprite.svg` code into the page `<body>` through `javascript`.
->
-> 1. In order to improve the user experience, I hope to support direct insertion `sprite.svg` code into the page `<body>` tag in the future.
-> 2. I don't know which official API or better way to do this so far.

 ```js
 // astro.config.mjs